pat-earl/faculty-page/src/teaching/2021-2022/311-comp-network/firstday.md

 : Missed exams/quizzes will be handled on a case-by-case basis.
 For a list of approved reasons review the *Class Absence* section from the [Class Attendance](http://app.kutztown.edu/policyregister/Policy/ACA-016) University policy.

 **Homework (Assignments/Projects):**
-: This policy is adopted from this [first day handout](https://csit.kutztown.edu/~schwesin/fall20/csc223/syllabus.html).

-: All homework submissions must include the following information: your name, the course, semester, year, and assignment number/name.
-Programming assignments must follow the [Documentation Standards](https://www.kutztown.edu/Departments-Offices/A-F/ComputerScienceInformationTechnology/Documents/Student%20Resources/DocumentationStandard.pdf) set by the CS&IT Department.
-Failure to meet these requirements will result in a minimum 10% penalty for that assignment.
+: All homework submissions must include the following information:

-: Homework is due at the specified date and time, with a penalty of 10% for each day late.
+Your Name(s), The Course, Semester, Year, and Assignment/Project Number or Name.
-Homework can be at most up to three (3) days late.
-Students have a budget of three (3) grace days for the course.
-Grace days will work as followed:
+Homework can be submitted up to two days late, with a 10% penalty applied each day.

-* Some homework may not be eligible for these grace days and will be marked as such in the homework's handout.
-* Grace days will be automatically applied until you run out.
-* If your last submission is one day late and you have at least one day remaining, then you will receive full credit for the assignment and automatically spend one grace day.
-* Once you have spent your grace days, you will start receiving the 10% penalty.
-* No submission will be accepted more than three (3) days late.

 # Course Policies